Article by CanQualify.com

 • It is highly recommended to not be persuaded by “compression”.

-What does compression mean in contractor prequalification?
 With contractor prequalification becoming more of an industry-standard, EHS professionals often look for a program that will put the least amount of burden on their suppliers.
 That is a legitimate concern and should absolutely be considered in the software selection process.
 Something to consider, however, is just because others are using a specific service provider, does not always make it the best option.
 Remember when doctors used to widely prescribe arsenic?
 It is not always recommended to choose a service provider simply because some of your suppliers are currently registered in their database: especially if there are better options available.

 Be cautious of any supplier prequalification company that automatically increases their fees to the supplier whenever a new client registers a pre-existing supplier as one of their own.
 This is often a major complaint from contractors because they do not always know they are charged until they receive their credit card statement.
 Another thing to consider is if the process for prequalification is already a burdensome one, having to register for yet another hiring client is not going to make it any easier on the contractor.